ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 ### Summary
 This is a silly and contrived use case but I think it does successfully demonstrate the power and flexibility that these new DuckDB features afford.

 Without Quack, there would have been a lot more supporting client code required to get data into/out of disparate databases.
 Alternatively, you could use a hosted service like [MotherDuck](https://motherduck.com/), which supports this and similar workflows.
 I didn't stress test Quack but [the results of published experiments](https://duckdb.org/2026/05/12/quack-remote-protocol#small-writes) are very encouraging for exactly this sort of "small write" use case.
-(Embeddings probably disqualify this use case as "smalll" but the point still stands.)
+(Embeddings probably disqualify this use case as "small" but the point still stands.)

 The ability of VSS to find data data which is "similar" (according to your criteria) is _extremely_ powerful and it's refreshingly simple to use in the DuckDB context.
 It's not all roses, though, and large embedding columns add non-trivial overhead; indexes can be tricky to properly create, configure and utilize; indexes are not yet officially compatible with file-based databases.
 I think the results speak for themselves, though, and I'm sure people have/will find VSS extremely useful.